ropensci/rfishbase/README.md

 al. (2012)](https://doi.org/10.1111/j.1095-8649.2012.03464.x).

 Another streamlined re-design following new abilities for data hosting and access.
-This release relies on a HuggingFace datasets hosting for data and metadata hosting in parquet and schema.org.
+This release uses [Source Cooperative](https://source.coop/) S3 storage for data and metadata hosting in parquet format, providing improved reliability and resolving firewall issues that some users experienced with previous hosting solutions.

-Data access is simplified to use the simple HuggingFace datasets API instead of the previous contentid-based resolution.
-This allows metadata to be defined with directly alongside the data platform independent of the R package.
+Data access is simplified through direct S3 API queries instead of the previous contentid-based resolution.
+This allows metadata to be defined alongside the data, platform independent of the R package.

 A simplified access protocol relies on `duckdbfs` for direct reads of tables.
 Several functions previously used only to manage connections are